-My teaching interests include courses on U.S. Latinx history, modern Caribbean history, and modern Cuban history.
-I also teach courses focused on specific methodologies, such as an undergraduate-level course on Latinx oral history and a graduate-level research seminar on cultural history.
-Many of my courses focus on comparative race and ethnicity, migration and transnationalism, and popular culture.
+My teaching interests include U.S. Latinx history, modern Caribbean history, and modern Cuban history.
+I also teach undergraduate courses on Latinx oral history and graduate seminars on cultural history.
+Many of my courses explore comparative race and ethnicity, migration, transnationalism, and popular culture.

 Christina Abreu